Great Locomotive Chase: Legacy

 Both The General and The Texas survived the war and have been preserved in museums.
 The General is located at the Southern Museum of Civil War and Locomotive History, in Kennesaw, Georgia, close to where the chase began.
 The Texas is at the Atlanta History Center.

 The first account of the chase was published a year after the event in 1863 by William Pittenger, one of the Andrews Raiders, under the title of Daring and Suffering.
 It would be republished in 1881 as Capturing a Locomotive and 1889 as The Great Locomotive Chase.
 The book was a major success and was widely praised.
 Two decades later, one newspaper would claim it “was in half the old soldier households in the country.”

-In 1926, silent film actor Buster Keaton was given a copy of Pittenger's memoirs, and created the loosely-based silent film comedy The General.
+Buster Keaton's silent film comedy The General is loosely based on Pittenger's memoirs.

 In 1956, Walt Disney Productions released the dramatic film The Great Locomotive Chase, also based on Pittenger's memoirs, starring Fess Parker as Andrews and Jeffrey Hunter as Fuller and filmed on the Tallulah Falls Railway in North Carolina.
 Walt Disney, who personally supervised parts of the production, also rented the 4-4-0 locomotives William Mason to play The General, the Inyo to play The Texas, and Lafayette to play The Yonah.
 The same year, Dell published a paperback original movie tie-in, The Great Locomotive Chase by MacLennan Roberts, "Based on the Walt Disney Production and on authentic Civil War documents", according to the cover blurb.

 Since at least 1979, the city of Adairsville has held The Great Locomotive Chase Festival, a three-day festival in October which commemorates the event.

 In 2000, composer Robert W. Smith wrote a concert piece named for and inspired by the incident.

 In 2019, the raid was featured on Comedy Central show Drunk History in the episode "Behind Enemy Lines", narrated by Jon Gabrus, with John Francis Daley portraying Andrews and Martin Starr as Fuller.

 Monument and markers

 The Ohio monument dedicated to the Andrews Raiders is located at the Chattanooga National Cemetery.
 There is a scale model of the General on top of the monument, and a brief history of the Great Locomotive Chase.
 The General is now in the Southern Museum of Civil War and Locomotive History, Kennesaw, Georgia, while the Texas is on display at the Atlanta History Center.

-One marker indicates where the chase began, near the Big Shanty Museum (now known as Southern Museum of Civil War and Locomotive History) in Kennesaw, while another shows where the chase ended at Milepost 116.3, north of Ringgold — not far from the recently restored depot at Milepost 114.5.
+One marker indicates where the chase began, near the Big Shanty Museum (now known as Southern Museum of Civil War and Locomotive History) in Kennesaw, while another shows where the chase ended at Milepost 116.3, north of Ringgold – not far from the recently restored depot at Milepost 114.5.

 Historic sites along the 1862 chase route include the following: